HanneWillems/PredSim-workshop-ESMAC-2026/S2 CP/README.md

 end
 ```

-**3. Line 151:** Define the range of scaling factors to be explored.
+**3. line 154:** Define the range of scaling factors to be explored.
 Here you have to experiment with different ranges, see the comments in the script for further instructions.

 ```matlab
 %% -------    start edit  -------